Conserving Water Outdoors

 The City of Longmont adjusts its response to drought based on reservoir storage, snowpack, soil moisture, and projected demand.

-If conditions worsen, the City follows the Water Supply and Shortage Implementation Plan, reviewed yearly by City staff, Water Board, and City Council.
-Download and read the plan,
+If conditions worsen, the City follows the Water Supply and Shortage Implementation Plan, reviewed yearly by City staff, Water Advisory Board, and City Council.
+Learn more about the Plan on our Water Resources & Supply page.

 View the current state of drought in Colorado and nationwide at the U.S. Drought Monitor’s website.